vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 The refreshed templates do not impact existing Kubernetes clusters in the environment.

-## TKGm Templates
+## TKG Templates
-Starting CSE 3.1.1, CSE will allow providers to import standard TKGm OVA into VCD via CSE server cli.
-Once these OVAs are imported into VCD, `vcd-cli` with `CSE plugin` and `Container UI plugin` can be used to deploy clusters from the TKGm templates.
-Users with proper TKGm license can even get support from VMware for these clusters running TKGm runtime.
-CSE will publish and keep an updated list of TKGm OVAs that has been tested and verified to work with CSE.
-Users can choose to use other available TKGm OVAs but they may not work properly with CSE.
+Starting CSE 3.1.1, CSE will allow providers to import standard TKG OVA into VCD via CSE server cli.
+Once these OVAs are imported into VCD, `vcd-cli` with `CSE plugin` and `Container UI plugin` can be used to deploy clusters from the TKG templates.
+Users with proper TKG license can even get support from VMware for these clusters running TKG runtime.
+CSE will publish and keep an updated list of TKG OVAs that has been tested and verified to work with CSE.
+Users can choose to use other available TKG OVAs but they may not work properly with CSE.

-### Importing TKGm templates into VCD
+### Importing TKG templates into VCD
-Before users can deploy Kubernetes clusters with TKGm runtime, providers are required to import the TKGm OVA into VCD via CSE server cli.
+Before users can deploy Kubernetes clusters with TKG runtime, providers are required to import the TKG OVA into VCD via CSE server cli.
 CSE 3.1.1 has added a new command to aid providers.
 The command is `cse template import`.
 Currently, the command can upload the OVA from only local disk.
 Learn more about the command by running `cse template import -h`.
-The imported TKGm templates can be listed via the following commands
+The imported TKG templates can be listed via the following commands
 ```
 cse template list -d tkg
 vcd cse template list -t (needs CSE server to be up and running)
 ```

-### Using TKGm templates to deploy clusters
+### Using TKG templates to deploy clusters
-To deploy a Kubernetes cluster with TKGm runtime, please follow these [instructions](CLUSTER_MANAGEMENT.html#tkgm_clusters).
+To deploy a Kubernetes cluster with TKG runtime, please follow these [instructions](CLUSTER_MANAGEMENT.html#tkgm_clusters).